 If your kids are as interested in being active as you are, this Brooklyn Heights club offers something for everyone from racquetball courts and a small pool for you to a Junior Academy featuring karate, basketball, ballet, volleyball, swimming and more for kids.
 The gym also offers no-reservation-required babysitting for kids ages 6 months to six years old.
 (There is a maximum of eight kids at a time, so be advised.)
 Childcare is open Monday through Friday from 9 a.m. to 2 p.m.
 Childcare vouchers (good for an hour-and-a-half of babysitting) are $8 for one (expiring in a month), or $60 for a ten pack, which expire in six months.
 (Psst!
 There’s a spa here, too.)

 Club Fitness New York

 Astoria’s Club Fitness New York describes itself as “a 40,000-square-foot gym with state of the art equipment and enriching amenities.”
 (They will not, however, describe their membership rate — you need to drop by in person to get that; expect to pay at least $60/month.)
 You get a lot for your money, including classes like spin, Boot Camp, belly dancing, pilates, boxing, Fat Burn and two kinds of yoga.
 The gym is home to extensive weight-training and cardio facilities, including a trippy-looking spin studio, as well as a day spa and an organic cafe.
-Child care is included with all memberships, and is available Mon- Fri.
+Child care — available as long as your kid is walkingc— is included with all memberships, and is available Mon- Fri.
 9 a.m. to 2 p.m. and 4 -9 p.m., and Sat.
 9 a.m. – 2 p.m.

 — Julie Seguss & Mimi O’Connor